Jonathan Martin Politico does this story that the conservative intellectuals don't like this identity politics that Palin's playing.

 A special report from Reuters by Peter Henderson and Peter Henderson.

-Probably within 30 years, even though the state prides itself on being on the leading edge of earthquake science.
+California will experience unthinkable damage when the next powerful quake strikes, probably within 30 years, even though the state prides itself on being on the leading edge of earthquake science.

 Had me worried there for a minute.

-But if a quake might not happen for another 30 years, we'll all be dead from global warming by then anyway.
+But if a quake might not happen for another 30 years, we'll all be dead from global warming by then, anyway.

 So what's the problem?

-What's what's Reuters trying to suggest here?
+What's Reuters trying to suggest here?

 We stop spending every red cent we have or can borrow on giveaways to buy votes for Democrat politicians.

-What's what's what's the point?
+What's the point?

 Modern skyscrapers built in the state's now rigorous building codes might ride out the big jolt that experts say is all but inevitable, but the surviving buildings will tower over a carpet of rubble from older structures that have collapsed.

-Hot desert winds could fan fires, could, could that quakes inevitably cause overwhelming fire departments, even as ancient water pipelines burst.
+Hot desert winds could fan fires, could, could, that quakes inevitably cause overwhelming fire departments, even as ancient water pipelines burst.

 Part of the lesson from the disaster that hit Japan on Friday is that no amount of preparation can fully protect a region like California that sits on top of fault lines.